About Us

 I find the work that I do on Supportive Listening tremendously meaningful and satisfying, as I trust that it can literally change the way that we communicate with each other and with ourselves.
 I hope and trust that this approach will help transform human relationships into a source of security, comfort, and deep connection.

 Hello, I’m Paul Konasewich.
-Great listening is an amazing way to build connection, isn’t it?
+Great listening is an amazing way to provide support, isn’t it?
 I am very excited to bring tools, programs, and research to helping people better connect with one another.

 I’ve learned a tremendous amount about listening from Eran and have certainly benefited from his listening as well.
 Over several years of discussion we have explored ways that people can build connection and support one another—the result is Supportive Listening.